 - Egg wash:

 - 2 tablespoons milk

-- Cook: Place the dried fruits, apples, orange juice, rice malt syrup, brandy, orange zest and spices in a small pot over medium heat.
+- Cook: Place the dried fruits, apples, orange juice, molasses, brandy, orange zest and spices in a small pot over medium heat.
 Bring to a boil, turn the heat to low and simmer for about 15-20 minutes until the apple pieces are soft and the mixture is thick and sticky.
 Set aside and leave to cool completely.

-- Take about ⅔ of the dough and place the rest in the fridge again.
-Roll the dough in at least two batches, about 3mm/ 0.10 inches.
-Cut 24 circles of the dough using the larger cutter/ glass.
-Press the circles over the base of the tray.
-Place 1 teaspoon filling into each cup and spread evenly.
-If you are closing the pies, roll the dough from the fridge and cut another 24 circles with the smaller cutter/glass.
+- Closed pies: Roll the remaining dough and cut 24 smaller circles with a smaller cutter of about 5 cm/2 inches.
 Dab some water around the edges of the pastry in the tray and place the smaller circles on top of each tart.
 Crimp and seal the edges with a fork.
 Cut a slit or two on top of each pie to allow the steam to escape.

 - Bake the pies in the hot oven for 15 to 20 minutes or until golden brown.
-Leave to cool in the tray for about 5-10 minutes before turning them on a wire rack.
+Leave to cool in the tray for about 5-10 minutes before transferring them onto a wire rack.

 - Always use a digital kitchen scale in baking; it ensures the best results (Amazon affiliate link).

 - If you decorate the mince pies with flowers or stars instead of closing them, you will have leftover pastry.
 The pastry freezes very well.